Healthy Recipes Blog

 Save this RecipeSaved!
 Rate this Recipe Print Recipe

-This flavorful vegetable beef soup makes a comforting start to a winter meal and is hearty enough to be served as a filling main course.
+This flavorful vegetable beef soup makes a comforting start to a winter meal and is hearty enough to serve as a filling main course.

 Prep Time20 minutes mins